Description

 - Value Proposition: Pharmaceutical-grade quality at research-grade prices

-- Cost Per Dose: Approximately $8.17 per 6mg dose (10mg vial = 1.67 doses at 6mg)
+- Cost Per Dose: About $8.17 per 6mg dose (10mg vial = 1.67 doses at 6mg)

 Fast, Reliable Shipping:

-Research timelines are critical, and we deliver:
+Research timelines are key, and we deliver:

 - Processing Time: Orders ship within 24 hours of payment

-- Domestic Delivery: 3-5 business days (USA)
+- Domestic Supply: 3-5 business days (USA)

 - International Shipping: Available to most countries